This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat oven to 350°F. Lightly butter two 8-inch round cake pans, line with parchment in the bottom, and butter the parchment.
 Set them aside.

 - In the bowl of an electric mixer, combine the cake flour, sugar, baking powder, and salt.
 Turn mixer on low and add butter 1 tbsp at a time, allowing to incorporate for 30 seconds between each addition.
-Once the butter is added, the mixture should resemble coarse cornmeal.2 ½ cups cake flour, 1 ½ cups sugar, 3 tsp baking powder, 1 tsp salt, 8 tbsp unsalted butter
+Once the butter is added, the mixture should resemble coarse cornmeal.2 ½ cups cake flour, 1 ½ cups granulated sugar, 3 tsp baking powder, 1 tsp kosher salt, 8 tbsp (1 stick) unsalted butter

 - In a separate bowl, whisk the egg whites until frothy, 2 minutes.
 Add the vanilla bean seeds, vanilla extract, and almond extract to the milk.
 With the mixer running on low speed, add half the egg white mixture, followed by half the milk.
 Repeat with the final egg whites and milk.
 Mix until just incorporated, 30 seconds.4 large egg whites, 1 tsp vanilla bean seeds, 1 tsp vanilla extract, ½ tsp almond extract, 1 cup whole milk